gbmhunter/blog/content/electronics/components/transistors/mosfets/_index.md

 ICs such as [voltage-level translators](/electronics/components/voltage-level-translation/) and [analogue switches](/electronics/components/analogue-switches/) use this substrate connection to their advantage (especially the part about blocking current in both directions).

+For more information on this, see the [The Body Effect And Connecting The Substrate To The Source section below](#the-body-effect-and-connecting-the-substrate-to-the-source).

 ## Important Parameters

-Note that with all voltage parameters that mention two pins of a MOSFET (e.g. `\( V_{DS(max)} \)`), the voltage is measured with respect to the second pin (e.g. source).
+Note that with all voltage parameters that mention two pins of a MOSFET (e.g. `\( V_{DS(max)} \)`), the voltage is measured from the first pin to the second pin (e.g. from the drain to the source).
 This would be the same as connecting the red probe of a multimeter to the drain, and the black probe to the source.

 Sorted by alphabetical order, including subscripts.